 Here is a couple of watermelon rind based recipes that are on this blog.

 What did I do with the juicy part of the watermelon, here are some of the ideas.

 To enjoy this rajma curry in my home thali ( meal) I like quinoa or kalonji pulao, carrot salad and rice fritters (arisikaruvadam).

 Enjoy a lighter and tangy Indian curry rice today without all that heavy-duty greasy masala.
-In the light of current global pandemic, the turmeric, fennel, garlic and ginger may help us in building some natural preventive immunity.
-Good old spice power to the rescue!!!
+In the light of the current global pandemic, turmeric, fennel, garlic and ginger may help us in building some natural preventive immunity.
+Good old spice powder to the rescue!!!

 Stay safe and see you soon